Esmaeili89/Mental-Task-EEG-classification/README.md

 ## Main Parameters

-The bellow values were considered for these parameters.
-You can set other values for them:
+The bellow values were considered for main parameters.
+You can set other values:

 *Num segments*: win= 20
 *Size of each segment*= 125